alim/alpine-rails/README.md

 necessary libraries needed to install Rails and its dependencies, but *does not* actually install Rails.
 It is designed to be used as a parent Docker file for your Rails application.
-This approach keeps the container smaller and will only bundle in the Ruby Gems specified by your Rails application.
+This approach keeps the container smaller and will only bundling in the Ruby Gems specified by your Rails application.

 # Usage